jzohrab/pact/README.md

 `Menu > File > Save session` saves the currently loaded files (mp3 and transcription) and any defined bookmarks to disk.
-Then later, you can reload that session and continue.
+Then later, you can reload that session with `Menu > File > Open session` and continue.

 This is useful when you're working with longer podcasts etc.

+The session file (`.pact`) is just json, so if needed you can open the file in an editor and update it, e.g. if the mp3 or transcription files have moved or been renamed.

 ### GUI Hotkeys